-Total exploration spending for the year ended December 31, 2022 was \$4,706,169, which was incurred on the Gold Springs project, prior to an offset of \$265,535 for Secured Rights consideration recognized for costs incurred under the Resource Expansion Program plus capitalization of aggregate sales costs for Secured Rights of \$23,493.
-Principal activities conducted at the Gold Springs project during the year ended December 31, 2022 are in connection to the drilling program of which 16,921 metres were completed in 2022.
-Refer to the consolidated financial statements for a breakdown of spending.
+Total exploration spending for the year ended December 31, 2023 was \$665,146, which was incurred on the Gold Springs project, prior to an offset of \$300,000 for Secured Rights consideration recognized for costs incurred under the Resource Expansion Program net of capitalization of aggregate sales costs for Secured Rights of \$46,544.
+Costs incurred at the Gold Springs project during the year ended December 31, 2023 are principally in connection with land and option payments; laboratory; and geological costs.
+Refer to Note 5 in the consolidated financial statements for a breakdown of costs incurred during the year ended December 31, 2023.